How to navigate the Equifax data breach settlement offer

 Consumers affected by the 2017 Equifax data breach (that’s most U.S. adults who have credit) can get their names on the list to get free credit monitoring and/or monetary compensation.

-You can see if you’re included by visiting the Equifax Data Breach Settlement website.
+You can see if you’re included by visiting the Equifax Data Breach Settlement website .

 But the compensation you apply for may not be what you end up with.
 Watch for qualifiers like “up to,” and know the limitations of the settlement.